 Do I need to pay to use an eBook?

-No, you do not need to pay to use an eBook, or any other electronic content.
-The library has purchased access to our e-content so you can use it free of charge.
-If you are being prompted for payment, please contact firstname.lastname@example.org.
+No!
+If the library has purchased access to the electronic content, you do not need to pay to use an eBook or other electronic content.
+If you are being prompted for payment, please contact firstname.lastname@example.org